mclacore/heroku-to-azure/README.md

 ## Introduction

 Hi there.
 This is a guide to migrate your Heroku app to Azure.
 This guide is written for a Node.js app, but the steps are similar for other languages.
+You may use the example app in this repo, or follow the guide for your own app.

 ## App Migration